lloesche/valheim-server-docker/README.md

 For most modifications the mod has to be installed both, on the server as well as all the clients that connect to the server.
 A few modifications, like for example changing the `dataRate` can be done server only.

+## Updates
+ValheimPlus is automatically being updated in the same `UPDATE_INTERVAL` the Valheim server checks for updates.
+If an update of either
+Valheim server or ValheimPlus is found it is being downloaded, configured and the server automatically restarted.
+This also means your clients always need to run the latest ValheimPlus version or won't be able to connect.
+If this is undesired the interval can be set to something very high like `UPDATE_INTERVAL=31536000` (1 year) and then manually checked for updates using something like `docker exec valheim-server supervisorctl restart valheim-updater`.

 ## Server data rate
 A popular change is to increase the server send rate.